 Wondering how much it costs to complete your MS from US?
-We've summed up most of the factors here and you'll get a fair idea of the expenditure involved (unless, of course, you travel business class)
+We've summed up most of the factors here and you'll get a fair idea of the expenditure for MS in USA (unless, of course, you travel business class).
+We've divided the expenses for MS in USA based on where you'll be making them, i.e., expenses in India and expenses in USA.

 1. Graduate Record Examination (GRE) Exam Fee

-This is, usually, the first step towards the entire journey.
+This is, usually, the first step towards the entire journey for your MS from USA.
 This parameter is like the poker face - nobody knows whether it can make or break the chances; and hence, it has always been the most popular of all.
+You need to have a good GRE prep study plan.
 The cost of the exam is $205

 2. Test of English as a Foreign Language (TOEFL)

 While you MIGHT skip the GRE test for your applications to the States (some universities do take in applications without GRE), TOEFL is something that you can't skip.
 It is like the passport to the United States.
-The universities need to know your proficiency with the language and hence, it is a compulsory exam, if not at the time of applications, atleast during the VISA interview.
-The cost of the exam is $170.
+The universities need to know your proficiency with the language and hence, it is a compulsory exam, if not at the time of applications, at least during the VISA interview.
+The cost of the exam is $170 (or INR 12,600).

 3. Applying to US universities:

-Fees for applying to each university varies from $50 to $100 with former being the most common.
+Fees for applying to each university varies from $50 (INR 3700) to $100 (INR 7400) with former being the most common.
 However, applications are incomplete without sending your official test scores (GRE and TOEFL) through ETS, adding another $47 (GRE: $27 and TOEFL: $20)

 On an average, students apply to 10 US universities and the total estimate comes out to be as follows: